elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 The goal here is to research and understand the impact of these changes on users in the community and development teams across Elastic.
 2-5 sentences each.
 -->

-ECS-compliant data consumers should not be impacted due to the `keyword` field family[2], however ECS-compliant producers will be required for their field mappings to use `wildcard` where defined by the spec.
-The ECS project will need to evaluate how best to evolve its tooling to support `wildcard`; wildcard will be the first time a Elastic licensed feature is specified in ECS.

 ### Ingestion

-Any component producing data (Beats, Logstash, third-party developed, etc.) will need to comply with the new mappings.
+Any component producing data (Beats, Logstash, third-party developed, etc.) will need to adopt the mappings in their index templates.
+The discussion around the handling of OSS vs. Basic field types between OSS and Basic modules/plugins will be handled outside of this proposal.

-### Usage
+### Usage mechanisms

-Part of the 7.9 release is the introduction of the first field family[2], `keyword`.
-Grouping field types by family is intended to eliminate backwards compatibility issues when replacing an old field with a new specialized type on time-based indices (e.g. `keyword` replaced with `wildcard`).
+Part of the 7.9 release is the introduction of the keyword family[3].
+Grouping field types by family is intended to eliminate backwards compatibility issues when replacing an older field type with a new, more specialized type on time-based indices (e.g. `keyword` replaced with `wildcard`).
 The `wildcard` data type will return `keyword` in the output of the field capabilities API call, and this change will enable both types to behave identically at query time.
 This feature eliminates concerns arising from Kibana's field compatibility checks in index patterns.

 ### ECS project

 ECS is and will remain an open source licensed project.
 However, there will be features available under the Elastic license that will benefit the user experience with the Elastic stack and solutions that have a place in the ECS specification.
 The ECS project's tooling will create an option in the tooling to generate OSS compatible mappings that continue supporting the OSS licensed features of Elastic.
+The discussion and implementation of this functionality will take place outside this proposal.

 ## Concerns